stiio/Hashids.AspNetCore/README.md

 builder.Services.AddHashids("this is my salt");
 ```
 3. Decorate hash properties:
-In your DTOs, decorate the properties that you want to be hash with one of the:
+In your DTOs, decorate the properties that you want to be hash with HashidsJsonConverterAttribute
-- HashidsIntJsonConverterAttribute
-- HashidsLongJsonConverterAttribute
 > Only for System.Text.Json

 ```csharp